OpenVisualCloud/Dockerfiles/doc/owt.md

 ```bash
 /home/launch.sh
 ```
-### OWT service configuration for cloud:
+### OWT service configuration for public cloud:

-The OWT service provides the following settings in configuration files to configure the network interfaces for public cloud access:
+The OWT service provides the following settings in configuration files to configure the network interfaces for public cloud (like AWS) access:

 |Configuration Item|Location|Usage|
 |------|------|------|